-Although many primary schools integrate PE with the rest of the class curriculum, there are many benefits in opting for a dedicated PE resource for all or some strands of the curriculum.
+Although many primary schools integrate PE with the rest of the class curriculum, there are many benefits in opting for a PE Support Resource for all or some strands of the curriculum.

 - Consistency of Teaching

 Lesson plans per strand are developed for a certain number of weeks to allow the student to develop the skills they are learning.
 This helps the children to see progress in their ability and to start to enjoy the activity even more.
-A dedicated PE resource ensures that there is consistency of skill learning for every strand and is maintained throughout the year.
+A PE Support Resource ensures that there is consistency of skill learning for every strand and is maintained throughout the year.

 - Continuity of PE Classes